telerik/kendo-ui-core/docs/web/grid/how-to/Layout/apply-minimum-width-during-column-resize.md

 ---
-title: Apply minimum width during column resize
+title: Apply Minimum Width during Column Resize
-page_title: Apply minimum width during column resize
+page_title:  Apply Minimum Width during Column Resize | Kendo UI Grid Widget
-description: Kendo Grid example that demonstrates how to apply minimum column width during column resize.
+description: "Learn how to access an editor control in the edit event handler of the Kendo UI Grid widget."
+slug: howto_apply_min_width_during_column_resize_grid
 ---

-# Apply minimum width during column resize
+# Apply Minimum Width during Column Resize

-The code snippet below demonstrates how to use the internal Grid column resizing API to enforce a minimum column width during column resize.
-When the user starts resizing, a "start" event is fired and some references are saved.
-Then they are used in the "resize" event, which is fired continuously during resizing.
-The new column width is periodically checked and if decreases below the set minimum width, the minimum column width is enforced back.
+When the user starts resizing, a `start` event is fired and some references are saved.
+Then they are used in the `resize` event, which is fired continuously during resizing.
+The new column width is periodically checked and if it decreases below the set minimum width, the minimum column width is enforced back.
 Since the Grid table(s) also receive a width style during resizing, it is overridden as well, when needed.
 A similar logic can be used to enforce a maximum width.

+The example below demonstrates how to use the internal Grid column resizing API to enforce a minimum column width during column resize.

-#### Example
+###### Example

 ```html
     <div id="grid"></div>